Does Texas Have Damage Caps?

 While certain claims are permitted against the government, Texas also imposes caps on the amount of damages that can be recovered:

-For example, suppose a city vehicle crashes into your car because the driver was not paying attention, and you and two passengers were injured.
+For example, suppose a city vehicle crashes into your car because the driver is not paying attention, and you and two passengers are injured.
 In that case, the total damages cannot go over $250,000 per person and $500,000 total even though three of you were hurt.